 Baptisms at St. Thomas Church are invited and offered without previous membership of the family required.
 For non-parish members, an initial meeting between the Rector and the adult or the parents of the child to be baptized in mandatory.
 The purpose of this meeting is to discuss the issues related to baptism as outlined above.
 A short, second meeting is needed as a rehearsal for the ceremony.

-Baptisms are held throughout the year, primarily on four occasions related to themes of baptism, but not exclusively on these dates.
+Baptisms are held primarily on four occasions related to themes of baptism, and when the Bishop visits the congregation.
 The church calendar varies from year to year and the baptisms are scheduled according to when these feasts occur.
 They are:

 The Feast of the Baptism of our Lord (the second Sunday of January)